CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-07.md

 1. Select the **Setup lab**.

-1. Depending on your evaluation needs, you can choose to setup an environment with fewer devices for a longer period or more devices for a shorter period.
+1. Depending on your evaluation needs, you can choose to set up an environment with fewer devices for a longer period or more devices for a shorter period.
 Select your preferred lab configuration then select **Next**.

     ![Picture 1](../Media/labconfigurations.png)

 1. On the **Install simulators agent** tab, under the **Microsoft privacy statement**, select **Provide consent by accepting the Microsoft terms (1)**.
 This action will display the **Microsoft terms** page; here, you should select **I accept**.
 Now, return to the **Install simulators agent** tab, and select **Provide consent by accepting the information sharing statement (2)**.
 On the **Microsoft information sharing statement** page, again select **I accept**.

-    >**Important**: You'll first need to accept and provide consent to the terms and information sharing statements.
+    >**Important**: You'll first need to accept and provide consent to the terms and information-sharing statements.

-1. Under **Select vendors**, accept the license agreement of **AttackIQ (3)** by selecting the links which is written under the AttackID, select the checkbox of **AttackIQ**, and select the checkbox of **SafeBreach (4)**, fill these credentials, after filling the credentials select **Next**.
+1. Under **Select vendors**, accept the license agreement of **AttackIQ (3)** by selecting the links which are written under the AttackID, select the checkbox of **AttackIQ**, and select the checkbox of **SafeBreach (4)**, fill these credentials, after filling the credentials select **Next**.

     - Email address: <inject key="AzureAdUserEmail"></inject>
     - First name: odl